 The Sequencing Problem: Why Adoption Order Matters

 AI adoption in business operations faces a sequencing problem that most technology vendors lack the incentive to address.
 The tools that are easiest to purchase and deploy are often not the tools that produce the highest ROI.
-The tools that deliver the highest ROI are typically those that replace the most expensive manual bottlenecks, and those bottlenecks are rarely in the functions where AI tools are most heavily marketed.
+The tools that deliver the highest ROI are typically those that replace the most expensive manual bottlenecks.
+And those bottlenecks are rarely in the functions where AI tools are most heavily marketed.

 The correct sequencing for AI adoption follows the operational bottleneck map, not the marketing calendar.
 Identify the three highest-friction points in the business’s core value delivery process.
 Evaluate AI tools against those three bottlenecks.
 Adopt in order of bottleneck severity, not in order of tool availability or vendor relationship.
 This sequence is the difference between AI adoption that produces measurable ROI and AI adoption that produces a tool stack with no measurable output.